nanagajui/sketchmix/README.md

 Music is generated using Beatoven.ai's API, which creates custom tracks based on emotional descriptions.
 The system translates the emotional analysis into music attributes and genres to produce appropriate soundtracks.

-### Database Schema
+### Database Configuration

-The application uses a PostgreSQL database with the following schema:

-- **Users**: Store user information
-- **Creations**: Store drawings, generated images, emotional analysis, and music URLs
+The application uses Drizzle ORM which supports multiple database types.
+You can configure your preferred database by:

+1. Setting the appropriate `DATABASE_URL` in your `.env` file
+2. Installing the corresponding database driver package
+3. Updating the database configuration in `server/db/index.ts`

+Supported databases include:
+- PostgreSQL (recommended)
+- MySQL
+- SQLite
+- SQL Server

 ## Contributing